axelmm/tidio-chat-api/README.md

 Tidio Chat API library allows you to adjust Tidio Chat to fits your specific requirements.

-##### Warning!!!
+##### Attention!!!
-Tidio Chat API is integral part of Tidio Chat and it can be called only after adding the code on site, if you didn't use our Tidio Chat, then visit our site > https://www.tidiochat.com/signup <https://www.tidiochat.com/signup> to create new account.
+Tidio Chat API is integral part of Tidio Chat and it can be called only after adding the code on site, if you didn't use our Tidio Chat, then visit our site > https://www.tidiochat.com/signup to create new account.

 ----

 ##### API can be called in two different ways.
 1. Add an Javascript code in code of our site, of course after loading Tidio Chat's library.
-2. Log in to https://www.tidiochat.com/panel <https://www.tidiochat.com/panel> then go to "settings > Preferences" section and click on "open editor".
+2. Log in to https://www.tidiochat.com/panel then go to "settings > Preferences" section and click on "open editor".

 ----